 Learn how to leverage the powers of public relations, social media, and digital marketing.

-Ready to maximize the powers of social media and public relations?
-Then you must read this book now.
-Even if you have the first and second editions of Social PR Secrets, you’ll want to buy the third edition with nine NEW power-packed chapters including:
+Even if you have the first, second or third editions of Social PR Secrets, you'll want to buy the fourth edition with all updated chapters including four new ones that include:

 - Chapter 1: Social PR Evolution and Revolution

 - Chapter 4: Content Strategy - NEW Content

 - Chapter 6: Online Newsrooms

 - Chapter 7: The Art and Science of Social Publishing

 - Chapter 9: Dialing into Social PR Customer Service - NEW

 - Chapter 10: Jump Into Any News Story